 On top of that, these keys don’t have any different texture than the other keys which only adds to the problem.

-On its right side, there's a USB port along with a 3.5 mm jack, so that you can connect your mouse and gaming headset respectively to this board.
-This is a good feature, i think, that can be handy in case you have limited of amount of ports on your PC.
+On its right side, there’s a USB port along with a 3.5 mm jack, so that you can connect your mouse and gaming headset respectively to this board.
+This is a good feature, I think, that can be handy in case you have a limited amount of ports on your PC.

 Another good feature I found is this keyboard is the wrist-rest.
 Yes, there are many keyboards that come with wrist-rests nowadays, but this one is different.
 This wrist-rest has faux-leather covering and is very soft, arguably making it the best one out of the lot.

-Like all other Razor mice and keyboards, this one comes with Razer Synapse software which lets you update firmware, change color settings, assign macros for MMOs/MOBAs.
+Like all other Razer mice and keyboards, this one comes with Razer Synapse software which lets you update the firmware, change color settings, and assign macros for MMOs/MOBAs.